 Speaking at the Official Loan-Signing Ceremony for the construction of the second pier at the Port Zante Terminal on February 26, Minister of Public Infrastructure and Transport, Honourable Ian Patches Liburd, said that the Team Unity Administration has “arranged with and have received a commitment from the CCC that as far as possible the persons on this new pier construction project would be employed from our local labour pool.”
 He mentioned that recruitment of labour for the pier construction project will begin in March.

-The commercial construction contract for building the second pier was signed between the St. Christopher Air and Sea Ports Authority (SCASPA) of the Government of St. Kitts and Nevis and the Canadian Commercial Corporation (CCC), a crown agent of the Government of Canada, which is the prime contractor with JV Driver, being the prime subcontractor.
+The commercial construction management contract for building the second pier was signed between the St. Christopher Air and Sea Ports Authority (SCASPA) of the Government of St. Kitts and Nevis and the Canadian Commercial Corporation (CCC), a crown agent of the Government of Canada, which is the prime contractor with JV Driver, being the prime subcontractor.
 SCASPA’s engineer is AdeB Consultants to work alongside the Director of Public Works, Mr. Cromwell Williams.
 The Lender’s Engineer is EF Douglas and Associates, with Principal Consultant Errol Douglas.

 According to Minister Liburd “All contract and construction performance risks are borne by CCC.
 Therefore any potential cost or time overruns are managed between CCC and JV Driver, at no risks to SCASPA.”